ifurusato/tinyfx-i2c-target/README.rst

 speaker, of course).
 If you don't want this to occur, comment out the line in the constructor.

+You can add your own WAV files to the sounds directory.
+The WAV files must be compatible with the TinyFX.
+Note that the "*.wav" extension is automatically added to the sound name.

 The PIR sensor functionality currently is not working/has not been tested.